 Assessments and examinations

-Moving assessment online is a big task and will be coordinated across the University.
-Changes will vary and take into account what is practical in the context of each module and academic programme.
-We expect assessments will change in one of the following ways:
+Moving assessment online is a big task which has been coordinated across the University.
+The changes made vary, taking into account what is practical in the context of each module and academic programme.
+Most assessments have changed in one of the following ways:

-- A coursework alternative where some exams will be replaced by an open assessment with at least one month between students receiving the assessment specification and the submission date.
+- A coursework alternative where some exams are replaced by an open assessment with at least one month between students receiving the assessment specification and the submission date.